wp-plugins/gallery-master/readme.txt

 = 1.0.2 (15th May 2015) =

 * Few Urgent Bugs Fixed
-* Message to show Maxium size of Imges for Uploading shown.
+* Message to show Maximum size of Images for Uploading shown.
 * Pricing Section Updated.

 = 1.0.1 (14th May 2015) =